What we do:

-Following active duty and having been thoroughly bitten by the “computer bug,” Jim began installing, repairing and programming small business systems in 1990 as a side business when IBM PC’s, Apple computers, Tandy systems and Novell Networks became popular.
+Following active duty, Jim began installing, repairing and programming small business systems in 1990 as a side business when IBM, Apple, Tandy and Novell Networks were very popular.
 A great many changes and several iterations of the computer business have occurred since then but we’ve kept pace and our knowledge has grown every step of the way.

 The result is that our clients benefit from a vast wealth of experience in a broad range of technologies.